The most important connections in your network may not be the ones you think.

 “Just because you didn’t get the offer, that doesn’t mean you never talk to them again,” Hellmann said.
 He recommended adding new people to your network during your job search, and giving them friendly updates as it continues.

 People who recognize the value of professional connections should always be alert for chances to make more of them.
-One professional event that can expand your network is the 71st CFA Institute Annual Conference, which will take place on 13–16 May 2018 in Hong Kong.
+One professional event that can expand your network is the 72nd CFA Institute Annual Conference, which will take place on 12-15 May 2019 in London.

-Not only will you be able to hear from an array of insightful speakers, including Ma Jun, Kathy M. Matsui, and Jason Hsu, but you will also be spending four days at the Hong Kong Convention and Exhibition Centre discussing their insights with other attendees.
+Not only will you be able to hear from an array of insightful speakers, including Daniel Pink, Clare Flynn Levy, and Philip Marcovici, but you will also be spending four days at ExCeL London discussing their insights with other attendees.

 All posts are the opinion of the author.
 As such, they should not be construed as investment advice, nor do the opinions expressed necessarily reflect the views of CFA Institute or the author’s employer.